-- Donate to the Henderson County 4-H Enhancement Fund: Income from the 4-H Enhancement Fund supports local 4-H programming.
+- Donate to the Henderson County 4-H Enhancement Fund with the NC 4-H Development Fund: Income from the 4-H Enhancement Fund supports local 4-H programming.
 Fund raising for the Henderson County 4-H Program Enhancement fund operates under the auspices of The North Carolina Agricultural Foundation, Inc., a 501(c)3 non-profit, tax id 56-6049304.
 You will receive an official receipt for your donation.

 - Contributions may also be mailed to: Henderson County 4-H, 100 Jackson Park Road, Hendersonville, NC 28792.
 Specify if you would like your donation to help sponsor a specific event or award, including 4-H camp scholarships, or be added to the endowment funds.